 Different platforms take different approaches to decide who and how to forge new coins.
 Basic proof-of-stake involves all network members in forming blocks together and then splitting the commission.

 Why is Ethereum switching from Proof-of-Work to Proof-of-Stake?

 Ethereum creator Vitalik Buterin calls PoS a “vastly more efficient alternative to PoW mining.”
-It 1) saves energy, 2) low scalability, 3) high commissions demanded by miners, and now 4) ‘super’ ASIC miners whose computing power can quash smaller miners.
-The last problem runs the risk of dominant mining pools – groups of miners working together using expensive, well-funded mining infrastructure – which would make these decentralized networks more like oligopolies.
+PoW 1) requires a lot of energy, 2) has low scalability, 3) has high commissions demanded by miners, and now 4) is dealing with ‘super’ ASIC miners whose computing power can quash smaller miners.
+The last problem runs the risk of dominant mining pools conquering the network – groups of miners working together using expensive, well-funded mining infrastructure – that would make these decentralized networks more like oligopolies.